 Next

-Within the town you will find a manor house, a high street with shops, a meadow where sheeps graze, beehive cottages with thatched roofs, a village green which hosts cricket and yearly fetes.
+Within the town you will find a manor house, a high street with shops, a meadow where sheep graze, beehive cottages with thatched roofs, a village green which hosts cricket and yearly fetes.
 It has a weekly newspaper, The Green Evening Chronicle, and a community of unusual characters with interwoven backstories.

 INTRODUCING THE TOWNSPEOPLE OF BARROWS GREEN